 What to do once you find the fault

 A broken solder joint or strained connector is repairable — see how to repair a broken XLR cable.
-If the failure is mid-cable or the wiring is corroded throughout, replacing it is more reliable; quality brands last far longer, as covered in the best microphone cable brands.
-Good storage also prevents many faults — see how to store microphones for cable-coiling habits that avoid internal breaks.
+If the failure is mid-cable or the wiring is corroded throughout, replacing it is more reliable; quality brands last far longer, as covered in the best microphone cable brands and our pick of the best XLR cables.
+Good storage also prevents many faults — see how to store microphones for cable-coiling habits that avoid internal breaks, and know how often you should replace studio cables so a marginal one does not catch you out mid-session.

 Frequently asked questions